tevkhieu/Sentinel2TS/README.md

 ```

 ## Evaluation
-Once a model is trained depending on what model was chosen, first compute the abundance map, the endmembers and the reconstruction

-Then run the corresponding evaluation to get the desired metrics
+After training a model, compute the abundance map, endmembers, and reconstruction if necessary/possible.
+Then, run the corresponding evaluation script to get the desired metrics.

 # Acknowledgement :